Shadwell Basin: History

 The London Docks expanded eastward in the 1830s with the opening of the Eastern Dock and Shadwell Basin (built 1828–32).
 To provide these new docks with access to the river, a new entrance at Shadwell was built.
 Opened in 1832, it was named Shadwell Entrance (the main entrance to the London Dock was through Wapping Entrance with a third entrance at Hermitage Basin).

 By the 1850s, the London Dock Company had recognised that the entrances at both Wapping and Shadwell were too small to accommodate the newer and larger ships coming into service.
 In 1854-58 the company built a new larger entrance (45 feet wide) and a new basin at Shadwell (the only element of the London Docks system to have survived redevelopment to this day) linked to the west part of the docks by Eastern Dock and the short Tobacco Dock.

 The small size of the London Docks made them outdated by the early 20th century as steam power meant ships were built too large to fit into them.
 Cargoes were unloaded downriver and then ferried by barge to warehouses in Wapping.
-This system was uneconomic and inefficient and one of the main reasons that London's western docks (St Katherine's and the London Docks)were the first to close in the 1960s.
+This system was uneconomic and inefficient and one of the main reasons that London's western docks (St Katharine Dock and the London Docks) were the first to close in the 1960s.

 The London Docks complex closed to shipping in 1969.
 Purchased by the London Borough of Tower Hamlets, Shadwell Basin and the western part of the London Docks fell into a derelict state, mostly a large open tract of land and water.
 Acquired in 1981 by the London Docklands Development Corporation (LDDC), redevelopment of Shadwell Basin took place in 1987 resulting in 169 houses and flats being built around the retained historic dock.